Valid and invalid positions in GpsGate

 • The type and location of the GPS antenna (internal or external).

-If a device presents invalid positions, you will be able to see them in different ways on the interface:
+If a tracker presents invalid positions, you will be able to see them in different ways on the interface:

-In the vehicle panel, any device sending invalid positions will look like in the pending status.
+In the asset panel, any asset sending invalid positions will look like in the pending status.

-You can distinguish invalid positions because they are greyed out in comparison to the valid ones, or you can even add the column Valid to the list.
+You can distinguish invalid positions because they are displayed in red whereas the valid ones are displayed in black, or you can even add the column Valid to the list.

 Analyzing the Terminal Window data